 Always, always, ALWAYS keep an eye on your belongings, leave your valuables behind in your hotel safe, and never, ever leave anything out unattended!
 Make sure that your bags are zipped, and don’t leave stuff in your back pocket.
 If you are sitting down at a restaurant or cafe, hold on to your bag, and don’t leave things, like your phone, out on the table.

-I always like to keep my important belongings in a crossbody (I carried this one on my 3 days in Lisbon) that stays on my person at all times, and I always keep an extra hand on it, especially if I’m walking through crowded areas or on public transportation.
+I always like to keep my important belongings in a crossbody that stays on my person at all times, and I always keep an extra hand on it, especially if I’m walking through crowded areas or on public transportation.
 For extra security, carrying an anti-theft bag (like this crossbody, tote, or backpack), or a money belt may be a good idea.

-Another thing to watch out for during your 3 days in Lisbon is people trying to sell you fake drugs.
+Another thing to watch out for is people trying to sell you fake drugs.
 This is especially common on Rua Augusta and in Bairro Alto at night.
 Some of them can be a bit aggressive, but learning to say NO firmly and walking away will get them to back off quickly.

-• Power bank: You will want to stay connected on your 3 days in Lisbon – for using maps to navigate your way through those narrow little streets, or to snap a bunch of photos of those charming tiled buildings!
+- Power bank: Keep your devices charged – for using maps to navigate your way through those narrow little streets, or to snap a bunch of photos of those charming tiled buildings!
 I never leave home without this handy power bank, which is my favorite because it charges my devices fast, and has lots of juice (one charge of the power bank will last you about 5 full charges of your devices).

-• Good shoes: Lisbon is full of cobblestone streets and giant hills.
-You will want a pair of sturdy, comfortable shoes during your 3 days in Lisbon – this is not a city where you will want to sport your flimsy sandals or heels!
+- Good shoes: Lisbon is full of cobblestone streets and giant hills.
+You will want a pair of sturdy, comfortable shoes – this is not a city where you will want to sport your flimsy sandals or heels!
 My favorite travel sneakers are from Allbirds, and my favorite travel flats are from Rothy’s.
 For warmer months, I also love these sandals from Crocs – which are super comfy and stylish, I swear!

-• Reusable water bottle: You’ll want to make sure to stay hydrated as you walk around the city during your 3 days in Lisbon – those hills are no joke!
+- Reusable water bottle: You’ll want to make sure to stay hydrated as you walk around the city – those hills are no joke!
 Another thing to keep in mind is that in Europe, there is usually no free tap water at restaurants, and will have to pay for bottled water.
 In Lisbon, beer and wine are so cheap that the water costs almost as much, or even more than the booze!
 Carry your own water with you to avoid having to avoid paying for water when you eat out, and spend that money on a tasty glass of beer or wine instead!

 Is 3 Days in Lisbon enough?